ShipleyC95/UI-Testing-Repo/README.md

 Once cypress is fully installed you have access to the `cy` keyword.
 This is they keyword you will need to use for the remainder of the actions you wish to perform.

-One of the main bonuses of Cypress is
+One of the main bonuses of Cypress is within the test runner, you have access to the site that you are testing and you can select elements with a cursor and it will generate a selector for you.

 To open the test runner run `./node_modules/.bin/cypress open` this will find all the test files in your current directory and will have a ton of demo test files which are marked as `.spec.js`